loosolab/FRED/docs/source/search_metadata.rst

 e.g.

-`-s 'organism_name:"human"'` searches for Files that contain 'humam' as organism
+``-s 'organism_name:"Homo_sapiens"'`` searches for files that contain 'Homo_sapiens' as organism name

 Multiple keys can also be chained together with colons to narrow the search even further.
 However, it should be noted that the order of the keys must match the indentations within the underlying yaml structure.

 **Example:**

-The following yaml shows the structur of the keys for the project part.
+The following yaml shows the structure of the keys for the project part.

 .. code-block:: yaml
     project: